Reborn as a Vending Machine, I Now Wander the Dungeon: Background

 In the afterword of the first volume, Hirukuma describes his envisioning and road to publishing Reborn as a Vending Machine.
-He at first helped out with his father's independent business, though, after the death of his father from a high fall, he closed down the business and began pursuing his ambition as a writer.
+He at first helped out with his father's independent business, though after the death of his father from a high fall, he closed down the business and began pursuing his ambition as a writer.
 He described his father's death as giving him acrophobia, and recalled thinking "I don't know when I'm going to die like my father did.
 One question went through my mind: Have I done everything I've wanted to in life?"
-On a site titled Let's Become Novelists, a site for submitting novels, he submitted several works of fiction including another isekai piece and a battle-themed novel set in the near future, but was initially unsuccessful.
+On a site for submitting novels called Shōsetsuka ni Narō, he submitted several works of fiction, including another isekai piece and a battle-themed novel set in the near future, but was initially unsuccessful.

 He described Reborn as a Vending Machine as his final effort after four years of unsuccessfully getting his novels published.
 Hirukuma wrote that "[it was] one that was fantastical and original, and one that I wanted to write [...]
 This wasn't a novel where I adjusted for the readers' needs, or had to think long and hard about constructing a plot.
 Instead, I pursued my own style for it, and it garnered the most popularity of all my work".